Deepknowledge-US/US-Real-time-gun-detection-in-CCTV-An-open-problem-dataset/README.md

 ## Terms of use
-This dataset be used for academic research free of charge citing the paper as we explain below.
+This dataset can be used for academic research free of charge, citing the paper as we explain below.
 If you seek to use the data for commercial purposes please [contact us](mailto:jaalvarez@us.es).

 ## Citation